nerdschoolbergen/build-and-deploy/README.md

 Push code and test the calculator after its deployed to Heroku!

 ### How about some static code analysis for our app?
-Static code analysis helps us validate that our code is following good coding standards, and avoid causing problems wither in future development, by the browser reading our code or by different browsers understanding our code differently.
+Static code analysis helps us validate that our code is following good coding standards, and avoid causing problems either in future development, by the browser reading our code or by different browsers understanding our code differently.
 Lets make sure our code follows the coding practices suggested by JSHint.

 Start with adding a js hint package for grunt, [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint), by including it in npm dependencies.